forever4313/EasyLinphone/README.md

 [中文文档](https://github.com/xcy396/EasyLinphone/blob/master/README_CN.md)

 ## Import
+Download the EasyLinphone aar at [Latest release](https://github.com/xcy396/EasyLinphone/releases), and the Linphone Android SDK at [Linphone offical website](http://www.linphone.org/technical-corner/liblinphone/downloads).

+Then
-Import LinPhone aar and EasyLinphone aar, add below in your app buid.gradle:
+copy EasyLinPhone aar and Linphone aar to your project's `libs` folder, and import them in your app buid.gradle as below:

 ```groovy
 android {